Comparison

 What is the difference between TB-500 and Thymosin Beta-4?

-TB-500 is a healing peptide that a synthetic 17-amino acid fragment of thymosin beta-4 (tb-4). not the same as tb-4 - tb-500 has a longer half-life (~2-4 days vs ~2 hours) and is the active region responsible for tissue repair and cell migration. note: many vendors mislabel tb-4 as 'tb-500' in premixed products.
+TB-500 is a healing peptide that a synthetic 17-amino acid fragment of thymosin beta-4 (tb-4). unlike tb-4, tb-500 has a longer half-life (~2-4 days vs ~2 hours) and is the active region responsible for tissue repair and cell migration. note: many vendors mislabel tb-4 as 'tb-500' in premixed products.
 Thymosin Beta-4 is a healing peptide that the full 43-amino acid protein that tb-500 is derived from. naturally occurring in most human tissues, tb-4 has a shorter half-life (~2 hours) compared to its synthetic fragment tb-500 (~2-4 days). often mislabeled as 'tb-500' by vendors in premixed products.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, TB-500 or Thymosin Beta-4?